What is Hybrid Cloud storage?

 Cloud storage has evolved in recent years and as businesses attempt to strike a balance between having all of their IT Services on premises and offloading storage and computing to the Cloud, a middle ground has since emerged called the Hybrid Cloud.
 The Hybrid Cloud uses a mix of on-premises private Cloud and third party public Cloud services with orchestration between the two platforms.

 In this middle ground, Hybrid Cloud computing is a mixed environment whereby there is a combination of private and public Cloud environments that are used.
 Businesses are now realising that in order to meet both their own and customer’s needs, they may require different types of cloud storage services to benefit their own and their customers growing business.

 The Hybrid Cloud benefits businesses who are not ready to move their entire IT Operations into the public Cloud.
 They deliver additional flexibility and scalability to businesses who currently employ private Clouds, but also require the additional on-demand scalability and added security in response to unexpected surges in business workload at recurring times of peak data usage.

-The Hybrid Cloud gives businesses greater flexibility and more data deployment options than other methods such as premise or private Cloud and is particularly valuable for dynamic and highly changeable workloads.
+The Hybrid Cloud benefits businesses by giving them greater flexibility and more data deployment options than other methods such as premise or private Cloud and is particularly valuable for dynamic and highly changeable workloads.
 This method of computing can also offer increased security for the businesses utilising it and by leveraging the public cloud in times of heavy usage, your business can experience fewer outages and less downtime.